-Whereas in previous version, happenings were represented as a String, as of 2.0 they have become an object in their own right.
+Whereas, in previous versions of this specification, happenings were represented as a String, as of 2.0 they have become an object in their own right.
 This makes it easier to properly type methods that use them and for the user to define new happening for an application without the need to change the JVM.
 Furthermore, indirection is minimized by making the new Happening class a subclass of AsyncEvent.